-I write largely about identity, queer experience, bodies, grief, and public/private spheres.
+In my creative practice I examine identity, queer experience, bodies, grief, and public/private spheres.
 I write short fiction, creative non-fiction, essays, poetry, and hybrid works incorporating materials, art, and photography.

-In my research I examine fragmented life narratives of grief and trauma.
+In my research I explore fragmented life narratives of grief and trauma.
 I look at material objects and personal possessions as part of storytelling about loss.
-As a practice-led researcher my research and writing inform one another and I love exploring links between academic and creative work.
+As a practice-led researcher my research and writing inform one another and I enjoy exploring links between academic and creative work.

 While I research personal archives and cardboard boxes, much of my work is about thinking outside and beyond 'the box' and asking questions about materiality and reality, personhood and objectification, creative flow and creative paralysis.